samjulien/blog/_posts/2018-05-22-building-modern-applications-with-django-and-vuejs.markdown

 JWTs are composed of three parts: a header, a payload, and a signature.
 The header contains information such as the algorithm used while signing the payload and the header (e.g `RS256`) and the payload holds the claims.
 To learn more about JWTs, [take a look at this reference](https://auth0.com/docs/jwt).

-## Creating an Auth0 Resource/API
+## Creating an Auth0 API

 Before you can use Auth0 authentication with your application, you first need to create an Auth0 account.
 If you haven't so yet, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free account now</a>.

+As part of the sign up process, you'll be asked to create a ***Auth0 domain***.
+For example `django-vue-js.auth0.com`.
+If you'd like to read more about this, you can checkout our [***learn the basics*** documentation](https://auth0.com/docs/getting-started/the-basics), that has some great info on Auth0 domains and how to use them.

 After that, head over to the [API section](https://manage.auth0.com/#/apis) of the Auth0 dashboard and click on the *CREATE API* button.

 You'll be presented with a form to fill in your API details: the name, the identifier, and the signing algorithm.